hrishii1/hrishii1/README.md

 # Hi there! 👋 I'm Hrishikesh GR
 ## 🚀 About Me
 I am a data-driven professional with expertise in **Data Engineering, Machine Learning Ops, and Data Analytics**.
-With nearly **4 years at Amazon** working on Alexa’s shopping domain as Sr.Machine Learning Data Associate and a **Master’s in Computer Engineering** from **California State University, Fullerton**, I am passionate about scalable data solutions and AI-driven insights.
+With nearly **4 years at Amazon** working on Alexa’s shopping domain as Sr.Machine Learning Data Operations Associate and a **Master’s in Computer Engineering** from **California State University, Fullerton**, I am passionate about scalable data solutions and AI-driven insights.

 ## 📌 Featured Projects
 ### **1. Smart Inventory Management System with Voice Control** 🏪🔊